shinout/jsrel/README.md

 <td>string</td>
 <td>no</td>
 <td>type of external storages. oneof "mock", file" "local" "session"<br>
-When running in Node.js, "file" is set by default.<br>
+When running in Node.js or in Titanium, "file" is set by default.<br>
 uniqId is the path name to save the data to.
 When running in browsers, "local" is set by default.<br>
 local means "localStorage", session means "sessionStorage".